-Tom DeLonge is a guitarist, former frontman of Blink-182, UFO researcher, and pop-punk legend.
+Tom DeLonge, the former frontman of Blink-182, is a pop-punk legend and a UFO researcher.
 His journey from rock star to celebrity alien conspirator was not clear cut, but he has certainly found success within his two passions: music and unknown aerial phenomenon.

 Singer Tom DeLonge Quit Blink-182 In 2015

 Tom DeLonge quit the legendary early 2000s pop-punk band Blink-182, of which he was the frontman, in 2015.
 He intended to focus on his passion, UFO research.